Latest News

 Churchill Downs is the site of one of Kentucky’s most prestigious events, the Kentucky Derby.
 If you’re lucky enough to be in the area on the first Sunday of May, you could experience the Kentucky Derby for yourself!
 If not, you can still tour the legendary grounds during the off-season.

 On-site, you’ll also find the Kentucky Derby Museum.
-The museum takes you on a journey back to 1875, when the Kentucky Derby first started.
-You can learn all about how racing horses are bred and trained and see a wide variety of interesting artifacts.
+The museum takes you on a journey back to 1875 when the Kentucky Derby first started.
+You can learn all about how racing horses are bred and trained and see various interesting artifacts.

 Cumberland Falls State Park